KatlaTL/Frigo_app/README.md

 ## Tech Stack
 The app are developed in React Native (without Expo) and Typescript. \
-The backend is developed in NextJS.
-[The projects backend](https://github.com/KatlaTL/Frigo_backend)
+The backend is developed in NextJS using Prisma to connect to a MySQL database [The projects backend](https://github.com/KatlaTL/Frigo_backend)

 ## Run the project
 Follow these steps to run app